 Business Logic is commonly used to enable:

 - Trigger automation such as email and push notifications on developer-defined changes in the data store.

 - Optimizing the data exchange with the app by joining multiple data collections.

-- Validating app user actions in order to enforce business rules.
+- Validating app user actions to enforce business rules.

 - Providing a means to host platform-agnostic code and save development time on multi-platform apps.

 There are quite a few options here.
 You can build your API with a full code framework such as NodeJS, Python: Django or ASP.NET.
 Another option is to build your API with a low-code API builder.
 A low code platform can allow you to quickly build the backend functionality of your API with pre-tested and proven components.

 Before we get to building our API.
 Depending on your requirements, you might need to do a host of different things when your API is called.
 You may need to store data, send emails, use message queues, and more.

 You will likely need to store data for your application.
 If you do not have an existing data storage platform, you might have some research to do.
 There are plenty of possibilities, each with its pros and cons.

 - AWS: AWS has various database hosting options, most are scalable and flexible depending on your requirement, budget and technical ability.